sapsari/website-devblog-route2roslyn/src/pages/making-visual-studio-extension-command-visibility-optional.md

 There is one final bug left, which is not available for the sample code.
 When command visibility is changed dynamically after options are updated, UI context rule is no more valid.
 My extension uses one more term in the UI context rule, which is "HierSingleSelectionName:.cs$".
 It's command is displayed in the explorer item context menu for only cs files, not for other file types.
 But when user updates the options, that rules becomes invalid and the command is displayed for all file types.
 I let this bug unresolved since it's not an important one.

 Well, that's it.
-You can access to the sample project on github, I committed each step one by one, don't forget to replace guids if you build something upon it.
-Also you can see the functionality in action in my extension.
+You can [access to the sample project on github](https://github.com/sapsari/sample-project-visual-studio-extension-making-command-visibility-optional), I committed each step one by one, don't forget to replace guids if you build something upon it.
+Also you can see the functionality in action in [my extension, Pattern Maker](https://marketplace.visualstudio.com/items?itemName=MerryYellow.patternmaker).

-\---------------------------
-advice, do not rebuild vsix project, or increase project number guidleri topla bi classa, for forking